Conforto’s grand slam sends Mets past Dodgers 7-3

 TRAINER’S ROOM

-Mets: INF Robinson Cano (left quad strain) hit on the field, jogged and played catch. … RHP Seth Lugo (right shoulder tendinitis) played catch.
+Mets: INF Cano (left quad strain) hit on the field, jogged and played catch. … RHP Seth Lugo (right shoulder tendinitis) played catch.
 Next up are some bullpen sessions.

 Dodgers: C Austin Barnes (left groin strain) will take a couple days off while waiting to be cleared to resume baseball activities. … LHP Tony Cingrani (left shoulder) is due to be re-evaluated after suffering a setback during his rehab assignment.